Terrell Hudgins: Professional career

-NFL Draft

 Hudgins worked out for a few professional teams, including the Carolina Panthers, Denver Broncos and New York Giants at Elon's pro-day.
 He ran the 40-yard dash three times, clocking 4.52, 4.56 and 4.6.
 He was projected to go in the later rounds of the NFL draft, but in the end he entered the league as a free-agent.

-Dallas Cowboys

 Hudgins was signed as an undrafted free agent by the Dallas Cowboys on April 25, 2010.
 On August 8, 2010, at the Hall of Fame game against the Cincinnati Bengals, Hudgins caught his first NFL pass, a 12-yard catch.
 He was waived by the Cowboys on August 30, 2010.

-Chicago Rush

-Hudgins signed a contract with the AFL's Chicago Rush as of November 30, 2010.
+Hudgins signed a contract with the Chicago Rush of the Arena Football League as of November 30, 2010.
+On February 27, 2011, it was reported that he had left the team.